Zoo Run

 - Zoo Run will be timed by RunFar Racing Services.

-- The timing device used for the Zoo Run is a B-tag and is located on the back of your runner bib.
+- The timing device used for Zoo Run is a B-tag and is located on the back of your runner bib.
 Do not remove the device from the bib.
-It must be on the outside of clothing to activate.
+Attach the bib to your front outermost layer of clothing the day of the race.

 - Timing devices are $3 and optional.